Trail Cooking

 Notes:

-Base the amount of sugar on how sweet the fruit is.
-Commercial peaches tend to be sweeter than home dried, so taste the fruit at home first.
+The amount of sugar should be based on the sweetness of the fruit.
+Commercial peaches tend to be sweeter than home-dried peaches, so taste the fruit at home first.
 You can always add more sugar.

 I used Erin Baker’s Granola, which is made in Bellingham, Washington.